salesforce-heroku-workshops/java-play-workshop/00-setting-up-your-environment.md

   The first time you work with Heroku you can use the following command to create a public key for you or upload any existing public key you may have:

     heroku login

-  If you create your own key, ensure that the public key has your email as a comment.
-For example, to create a key with the email address foo@bar.com you use the following command:

-    ssh-keygen -t rsa -C "foo@bar.com"

   To check what keys have been added to your Heroku account, using the following command:

     heroku keys

+  If you have already create your own key, ensure that it has your email as a comment.
+If you have added the key to heroku and use `heroku keys` you should see your key listed and showing your email address.

+  Should you need or want to create your own public key, you can use the following command:

+    ssh-keygen -t rsa -C "foo@bar.com"

-  If you need to add a new key to heroku, use the following command:
+  To add a new key to Heroku, use the following command:

     heroku keys:add

-  If you have only one public key, this command will just add it to heroku.
+  If you have only one public key, this command will just add it to heroku without prompting.
 If you have more than one pubic key then heroku will prompt you as to which key you want to add.

 # Setting up Github